Drawdown and how it works

 This means a cash lump sum is available from the age of 55 and post A-Day it is possible to leave the remaining fund to benefit from investment performance in a tax-efficient environment without the requirement to drawdown an income.
 Before 6 April 2006, the member would have been required to take a minimum income of 35% of a single life annuity as determined by GAD.

-From 6 april 2011 a member of a pension drawdown plan can draw a maximum income of 100% based on the GAD tables or a minimum representing 0% of this maximum.
+changes from 27 March 2014 allow people to withdraw a maximum income of 150% based on the GAD tables or a minimum representing 0% of this maximum.
 The income draw amount can be changed at any time depending on the circumstances of the member and the terms of the provider.

 With the introduction of pension simplification from 6 April 2006 the maximum income was from 0% to 120% based on the GAD tables and previous to A-Day

 the withdrawal amounts from income drawdown was a maximum income of 100% of a single life annuity